GameFoundry/bsf/Documentation/Manuals/Native/coreThread.md

 ## Other features {#coreThread_b_c}
 Core objects also have some other potentially useful features:
  - @ref bs::CoreObject::getInternalID "CoreObject::getInternalID" will return a globally unique ID for the core object
  - @ref bs::CoreObject::destroy "CoreObject::destroy" will destroy the core object and its core thread counterpart.
 You do not need to call this manually as it will be automatically called when the object goes out of scope (is no longer referenced).
-The core thread counterpart (@ref bs::CoreObjectCore "CoreObjectCore") will not be destroyed if something on the core thread is still holding a reference to it.
+The core thread counterpart (@ref bs::ct::CoreObject "ct::CoreObject") will not be destroyed if something on the core thread is still holding a reference to it.
  - Override @ref bs::CoreObject::initialize "CoreObject::initialize" or @ref bs::CoreObject::destroy "CoreObject::destroy" methods instead of using the constructor/destructor.
 This ensures that your initialization code runs after things like serialization, and also allows you to call virtual methods.
  - You can construct a core object without a core thread counterpart.
 Simply don't override @ref bs::CoreObject::createCore "CoreObject::createCore".
- - You can construct a core object with a @ref bs::CoreObjectCore "CoreObjectCore" that isn't initialized on the core thread by setting the @ref bs::CoreObject "CoreObject" constructor parameter `requiresCoreInit` to false.
+ - You can construct a core object with a @ref bs::ct::CoreObject "CoreObject" that isn't initialized on the core thread by setting the @ref bs::CoreObject "CoreObject" constructor parameter `requiresCoreInit` to false.
  - Core objects always hold a shared pointer to themselves.
 Use @ref bs::CoreObject::getThisPtr "CoreObject::getThisPtr" to access it.